 FOLLOW THE PATHS OF THOSE BEFORE US… Experience the personal lives, achievements, and challenges of real-life individuals who lived in or visited Salem from 1770 to 1989.
 These historical figures will take you on a tour of Salem’s historic district through their eyes.
 It’s up to you to choose who to follow and where you go.

-- Your mobile device (smartphone, tablet, computer, or other connected device)
+- Your mobile device (smartphone, tablet, or other connected device)

-- Headphones if you’re journeying alone or for each device that will be following pathways
+- Headphones for each device that will be following pathways

 - Comfortable walking shoes

 - A friend

 - A picnic blanket

 HOW IT WORKS: Head to Old Salem’s Historic District and choose one of the headquarter locations (HQs) on this map (where you see a portrait).
 A wooden box with paper maps will be located at each locations.
 The map will help you find different buildings, features, and other locations within the district that could potentially be on any of the Salem Pathways tours.

 Once you find your character’s HQ, open the box and pull out a map.
 Use your phone’s camera to scan the QR code, or follow this link.
 After providing some information, you will be directed to a page where you get to select your favorite person to go on an adventure with in the district.